fassko/fassko.github.io/Content/blog/solidity-delegatecall-proxy-pattern.md

 Using the `delegatecall` function is a compelling feature in Solidity programming language.
 With great power comes great responsibility.
 It can be perilous when misused.

 Two major vulnerability attacks are mistakes preserving caller context and storage layout mismatch.
-We won't go into details this time but will follow up about that in future posts.
+We won't go into details this time but will follow up on that in future posts.

 ## TL;DR